A Hand Up Not a Hand OutOverview of Our Program

 Sobriety, work, and accountability is the path to

 Step Denver provides a structured environment that offers addiction recovery programming based on the Peer Recovery Support Model.
 Our men participate in Recovery Education Groups, 12 Step Fellowship Meetings, and are assigned a Recovery Support Manager that assists the residents in setting and reaching goals in all areas of their lives.
 In addition, Step Denver offers its residents life skills training that includes physical fitness, nutrition, financial budgeting, and family restoration, along with recreational and spiritual activities, to help provide self-care and life balance.
-Through our partnership with Goodwill Industries, residents have access to education, counseling, opportunities and placement for employment, and career development.
+In our Career Counseling program, residents have access to education, counseling, opportunities and placement for employment, and career development.

 Peer recovery allows us to overcome together that which we could not on our own.

 Men, 21 and older, seeking to enter Step Denver may complete a telephone or walk-in interview and background check to apply for admission into the program.
-Due to city and county laws governing facilities of this type and to ensure a safe environment, Step Denver is not permitted to admit men convicted of violent or sexual offenses.
+Due to city and county laws governing facilities of this type and to ensure a safe environment, Step Denver is not permitted to admit men convicted of severely violent or sexual offenses.
 There is no initial cost to be admitted to Step Denver.
-However, with the goal of the residents being accountable for their living costs, men will be required to pay $10/day, $60/week or $190/month for fees.
+However, with the goal of the residents being accountable for their living costs, men will be required to pay $15/day, $75/week or $200/month for fees once obtaining employment.
 Residents will also purchase and prepare their own food in the resident kitchen.

 - A person cannot be helped to overcome their addiction until they are ready to take personal responsibility for their past, present, and future actions.

-- Personal responsibility – without dependence on another individual, organization, or the government – is fundamental to one’s dignity and self-worth.
+- Self-sufficiency – without dependence on another individual, organization, or the government – is fundamental to one’s dignity and self-worth.

 - A Hand Up, Not A Hand Out – Assisting individuals in taking personal responsibility for making the necessary changes in their lives without dependency on any person, organization, or institution.